The countries with the fastest internet in the world have been announced for the year. Read our insights and browse the rankings below

 The table below ranks countries by their average download speed in megabits per second (Mbps).

-Some countries and territories have been excluded due to insufficient sample sizes.
+Some countries and territories have been excluded due to insufficient sample size.

 More rankings and articles can be found in our remote work area: